MileHacker Logo

 • Tourist Scams:

-Be wary of common tourist scams, though they are less frequent in Puyang than in major international cities.
+Be wary of common tourist scams, even though they are less frequent in Puyang than in major international cities.

 Natural Risks & Seasonal Hazards